-The Bank seeks to manage its credit risk exposure through diversification of lending activities to ensure that there is no undue concentration of risks with individuals or groups of customers in specific locations or businesses.
-It also takes collateral wherever appropriate.
-The Bank also seeks additional collateral from the counterparty as soon as impairment indicators are noticed for the relevant individual loans and advances.

-Management monitors the market value of collateral, requests additional collateral in accordance with the underlying agreement and monitors the market value of collateral obtained during its review of the adequacy of the allowance for impairment losses.
+The Group seeks to manage its credit risk exposure through diversification of lending activities to ensure that there is no undue concentration of risks with individuals or groups of customers in specific locations or businesses.
+The Group, in the ordinary course of lending activities, also takes collateral as security to mitigate credit risk on loans and advances.
+The collateral includes primarily time, demand, and other cash deposits, financial and contract guarantees, local and international equities, real estate, and other fixed assets.
+The collateral is held mainly against commercial and similar loans and is managed against relevant exposures at their net realizable value.
+Management monitors the market value of collateral, requests additional collateral in accordance with underlying agreements, and monitors the market value of collateral obtained during its review of the adequacy of the allowance for impairment losses.
+The Group also seeks additional collateral from counter parties when impairment indicators are observed.

 The debt securities included in the investment portfolio are mainly corporate and sovereign risk.
-An analysis of investments by counter-party is provided in Note 6.
-The details of the composition of loans and advances are provided in Note 7.
+An analysis of investments by type of counter-party and credit risk exposure is provided in Note 6 (c) and Note 6 (d).
+The credit quality of loans and advances are provided in Note 7 (c).
 The information on credit risk relating to derivative instruments is provided in Note 11 and for commitments and contingencies in Note 19.
-The information on the Bank's credit exposure by business segment is provided in Note 28.
+The information on the Group's credit exposure by business segment is provided in Note 28.
 The information on credit risk exposure and their relative risk weights is provided in Note 35.

-The Bank uses a credit classification system as a tool to assist in managing the quality of credit risk within the lending portfolio.
+The Group uses a credit classification system as a tool to assist in managing the quality of credit risk within the lending portfolio.
 It maintains classification grades that differentiate between performing and impaired portfolios and allocates portfolio provisions and specific provisions, respectively.
-The Bank determines each individual borrower's grade based on specific objective and subjective financial and business assessments criteria covering debt service, profitability, liquidity, capital structure, industry, management quality, and company standing.
-The Bank conducts a quality classification exercise over all of its existing borrowers and the results of this exercise are validated by the independent Risk Management Unit established within the Bank for that purpose.

-The Bank regularly reviews its risk management policies and systems to reflect changes in markets, products, external economic environment, emerging best practices, and regulatory guidance.
+The Group determines each individual borrower's grade based on specific objective and subjective financial and business assessments criteria covering debt service, profitability, liquidity, capital structure, industry, management quality, and company standing.
+The Group conducts a quality classification exercise over all of its existing borrowers and the results of this exercise are validated by the independent Risk Management Unit established for that purpose.
+The Group regularly reviews its risk management policies and systems to reflect changes in markets, products, external economic environment, emerging best practices, and regulatory guidance.